Trump to Kim: My button's bigger than yours

 - A history of North Korea at the Olympics

-Just as the president's unorthodox Twitter habits have puzzled observers in the past, the tweet is again redefining what's considered diplomacy or presidential tone.
+Just as President Trump's unorthodox Twitter habits have puzzled observers in the past, the latest tweet is again redefining what is considered a diplomatic or presidential tone.

-Many people online have expressed alarm at the apparently light-hearted use of nuclear threats by world leaders.

-But Mr Trump's supporters have defended him, saying his comments are both factually accurate and show American strength and resolve.
+"I guess the president regards this as a show of strength," said Jim Himes, a Democrat representative from Connecticut and a member of the House Intelligence Committee, on CNN.
+"But, as everybody who's ever been in a... first grade playground recognises, it's usually the person who's most aggressively pounding their chest that is in fact the weak one on the playground."

 Mr Trump and Mr Kim have a colourful history of name-calling.